alphanodes/additionals/docs/manual.rst

 Changes you can make in the area ``Settings`` are:

-* Remove "Latest news" from overview page in case you do not use the "News" function very often.
+* Remove "Latest news" from overview page in case you do not use the ``News`` function very often.
 Remember: Old news is bad news.

 Wiki section
 ------------